emanlapponi/defense/trial-lecture/slides.md

 ---

-# What's a negated word?
+# What's the effect of a negation cue?

 The same as a normal word, but also:
 - a right/left distance from a negation cue: `5`